 It is open to the public all day free of charge and from there you can watch members of the German government at work.
 I recommend avoiding weekends and holidays because it tends to be quite crowded.

-Photograph the view of the city from the television tower.
+8. Photograph the view of the city from Television Tower

 Visiting a city and wanting to see the aerial views of it is a classic for all travelers and there is always a special place from which to do so, which is usually a symbol of the city in question.
 In the case of Berlin, the TV tower located in Alexanderplatz is this place.

-In addition to being the tallest building in Berlin at 368 meters, it is also a key landmark in the German capital.
+In addition to being the tallest building in Berlin at 1,200 feet, it is also a key landmark in the German capital.
 It was built during the years of the German Democratic Republic as a symbol to extol communism.
-You can visit it throughout the day for a price of approximately 18 euros.
+You can visit it throughout the day for a price of approximately 20 dollars.

 10. Taste beer, currywurst and pretzel